gerrit-coder/plugins_coder-workspace/README.md

 The plugin adds one convenience action in the change page overflow menu:

-- "Open Coder Workspace": Opens your Coder workspace if one exists, otherwise creates it using the current change context (repo/branch/change/patchset) and then opens it.
+- "Open Coder Workspace": Opens your Coder workspace for the current change/patchset.
+If no workspace is recorded for this repo/branch/patchset, the plugin first attempts to find an existing workspace by the expected name (based on your name template and mappings).
+If none exists, it is created on-demand and then opened.

 This action is always available.
 A short toast indicates the context when opening/creating.